 "El Dorado".
 The villains capture Cole Thornton and offer to trade him for Bart Jason, the Living MacGuffin, who is in jail awaiting trial for murder.

 Hocus Pocus.
 The witch has Danni.
-Zach has the potion the witches want and that they've spent the movie in pursuit of.
-The witch threatens Danni if Zach doesn't hand over the potion, while Zach threatens to smash the bottle if Danni's hurt.
-Zack Takes a Third Option.
+Max has the potion the witches want and that they've spent the movie in pursuit of.
+The witch threatens Danni if Max doesn't hand over the potion, while Max threatens to smash the bottle if Danni's hurt, to which the witch replies that she will kill Danni is he does smash it.
+Max Takes a Third Option: he chugs the potion himself.

 In the NarniaSolo-Game "Return of the White Witch", it is possible to be in a position to screw up the enemies plans, having two key components the villains need to resurrect the Big Bad.
 Preventing this will save many, many lives; however the villains get you to give up by threatening a random baby squirrel (which seems less weak when you remember that animals are the same as people in Narnia).
 If you insist on the "needs of the many" route and call their bluff, Aslan steps in and forces you to submit, and your Karma Meter takes a hit.
 No arguing with Big Lion Jesus.